 Over the last twenty-two years, the WAFP Foundation has funded 482 students in the R/UOP program, totaling $502,240.
 This program provides students the opportunity to work with a family physician preceptor in a rural or underserved community for 4 to 6 weeks during the summer.
 It also enables the student to be an active participant in the community they are serving.
 Comments from both students and preceptors consistently testify to the program’s overwhelming success.

 - Medical Student Training in Rural/Underserved Primary Care.

 Several years ago the Foundation decided to make funds available to support medical students enrolled in programs designed to train primary care physicians to serve rural and underserved communities in Washington State.
 The UWSOM program known as “TRUST” has received $44,000 in support at both its Spokane and Seattle campuses through March 31, 2017.
-The funds are intended to offer support to help offset expenses medical students at either UWSOM or PNWU would have otherwise incurred in their pursuit of a rural or underserved community education.
+The funds are intended to offer support to help offset expenses medical students at either UWSOM, PNWU or ESFCOM would have otherwise incurred in their pursuit of a rural or underserved community education.

 - Roy Virak Memorial Family Medicine Resident Scholarship.

 The WAFP Foundation has presented the Roy Virak Scholarship to an outstanding second year resident in our state for 23 years.
 The Residency Directors present nominations to the Foundation’s scholarship committee, which then selects the resident winner.
 The Virak scholarship provides recognition of outstanding work accomplished while in residency and is intended as an accolade, rather than a significant financial award.
 The total scholarship funding provided since its inception is $17,000.
 The 2017 award was presented to an outstanding young physician, Ashlin Mountjoy, MD, MPH.